KASSIE DEFALA '19

 Governments, non-governmental organizations, businesses, and change agents – at the local, state, and national and international level – powerfully impact our lives.

-As a political science major at the University of New Haven, you’ll cultivate an understanding of the complex political system and its major players, and then you’ll explore how and where you can make an impact.
-You'll do research with real policymakers, join the University’s award-winning Model United Nations team, or pursue a variety of internships in Hartford, Washington, D.C., or New York City.
+As a political science major at the University of New Haven, you will develop an understanding of our complex political system and its players, and explore how and where you can make an impact.

-Studying political science can open up a wide range of job opportunities in both the public, private, and not-for-profit private sectors.
+Studying political science can open up a wide range of job opportunities in government, business, the nonprofit sector, the legal system, and entrepreneurial occupations.
 The reason?
-The intensive work you participate in and out of the classroom is designed to enrich your leadership, critical thinking, and networking skills.
+The quality high-impact learning experiences our program provides will develop and sharpen your leadership, data analysis, writing, public speaking, intercultural competence, critical thinking, and networking skills.

 Students will take a comparative look at the sociological, psychological, political, religious, and economic forces that drive and confront migration in Europe and the United States.
 Moreover, students will explore and discuss the consequences of various policies and social responses in receiving areas and apply these insights to contemporary issues of migration.
 At the conclusion of the course, students will deliver a policy brief that provides a prescriptive response to one of these issues.